Michael Hotka's

 Results

-Using my stakes in my backyard marking the celestial pole direction, I stretched a string between them to help mark the center of the shadow of the southern stake as it crossed the meridian.
+Using my stakes in my backyard marking the celestial pole direction, I stretched a string between them to help mark the center of the shadow of the southern stake as the shadow crossed the meridian.

-I then waited until the shadow of the southern stake of the meridian crossed the line stretched between the two poles marking the direction of celestial north.
+I then waited until the shadow of the southern stake crossed the line stretched between the two poles marking the direction of celestial north.
+At this point, the shadow marked it's crossing of the meridian.

 The analysis of determining my home's longitude is: